ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

       <br><br>
     </div>

-`Git <https://git-scm.com/>`_ is an open-source version control system (VCS).
+`Git <https://git-scm.com/>`_ is an open source version control system (VCS).
 It is used to track changes and register new content in software-related projects.
-Git will register the author and date of the changes so that accurate tracking of the software's evolution is available.
+Git registers the author and date of the changes so that accurate tracking of the software's evolution is available.

 Installation